hspeiser/Slide/electron/README.md

 ## Running the App Locally

-There are two ways to run the app:
+There are three ways to run the app:

 ### Method 1: Start the web app and Electron separately